Tons of us are trying the Firefox Quantum browser -- even on our phones

 Yahoo lawsuit

-On December 1, Yahoo -- now a part of Verizon's Oath division -- sued.
-"Mozilla's termination...is a breach of the plain terms of the parties' contract," the suit said.
+On Dec.
+1, Yahoo -- now a part of Verizon's Oath division -- sued.
+"Mozilla's termination ... is a breach of the plain terms of the parties' contract," the suit said.
 "Yahoo has suffered and will continue to suffer competitive injury to its business and reputation."

 It's Yahoo that breached the contract by not fulfilling search-engine work it committed to, Mozilla said in its countersuit.
 Mozilla also seeks to force Yahoo to continue with payments it says are required to deliver Firefox Quantum progress.